liz4rdcom/umpack-express/README.md

 POST : {baseurl}/users
 request - data/body : {
   umBaseUrl: '/um',
-  deviceToken: 'token' //not required if device control is disabled }
+  deviceToken: 'token', //not required if device control is disabled
+  password: '123' // password for root user. optional. if it isn't passed new password is generated randomly.
+}
 response - {
   success: true,
-  password: 'password' //generated password for root user }
+  password: 'password' //generated or parameter password for root user }
 ```